corda/corda/docs/source/firewall-configuration-file.rst

         :crlCheckSoftFail: If true (recommended setting) allows certificate checks to pass if the CRL(certificate revocation list) provider is unavailable.

-   :socksProxyConfig:  This section is optionally present if outgoing peer connections should go via a SOCKS4, or SOCKS5 proxy:
+   :proxyConfig:  This section is optionally present if outgoing peer connections should go via a SOCKS4, or SOCKS5 proxy:

         :version: Either SOCKS4, or SOCKS5 to define the protocol version used in connecting to the SOCKS proxy.